JivkoKelchev/LimePlace/API/README.md

 * Parse LimePlace contract events.
 * Serve data to CLI
-* All endpoints are documented in Swagger and can be tested on [Link localhost:3000](URL "localhost")
+* All endpoints are documented in Swagger and can be tested on [localhost:3000]("http://localhost:3000")

 ## License